fabacab/fetlife-faade/README.markdown

 ## Change log

+* Version 0.3.2:
+    * Enhancement: Only open new tabs for CreepShield.com when required by the specific error message.
 * Version 0.3.1:
     * [Bugfix](https://github.com/meitar/fetlife-faade/issues/4): Enable CreepShield integration for Google Chrome by creating the `multipart/form-data` request it expects manually.
 * Version 0.3: